Smooth and Efficient User Experience

 User Experience (UX)

-UX design brings research, information architecture, and testing to the table, wherein active collaboration happens with client stakeholders and, ideally, users.
-This strategic step in the design process is essential to ensure an innovative and interactive experience that engages and retains your target audiences, as well as an early alignment by stakeholders on the project's vision.
+UX Design is a strategic step in the design process.
+It is essential to ensure an innovative and interactive experience that engages and retains your target audiences, as well as an early alignment by stakeholders on the project's vision.

 User research.
 The best work is based on data.
 This applies to many fields, and web design is no exception.
 User surveys, focus groups, data-driven user personas, and other such tactics give us the data we need to inform the best website possible.
 You are designing your site for users -- not yourself -- and the best way to move them towards your goals and KPIs is to talk to them and gather data from them.